 The bill provides requirements for mandatory certification that include: education and training standards; continuing education; disciplinary provisions; and applicable fees.
 The grandfather clause created under the voluntary certification scheme allowed individuals to qualify for certification if they possess 5 years of full-time employment as a 911 public safety telecommunicator.
-Starting October 1, 2011, an individual seeking certification who cannot meet this criteria must complete an approved 232-hour 911 public safety telecommunication.
+Starting October 1, 2011, an individual seeking certification who cannot meet this criterion must complete an approved 232-hour 911 public safety telecommunication training program and pass an examination.